-- Log onto the MyECC portal at: http://myecc.essex.edu.
-The portal is located at the bottom of the page. - Enter your area code, then enter your 7-digit cell phone number - Select your cell phone provider from the drop-down menu - Select "Subscribe" - Then click on the "Submit" button
+- Log onto the MyECC portal at: http://mvecc.essex.edu.
+The portal is located at the bottom of the page. - Enter your area code, then enter your 7-digit cell phone number Select your cell phone provider from the drop-down menu - Select your cell pil Select "Subscribe" - Then click on the "Submit" button